Matching complexes of trees and applications of the matching tree algorithm: Introduction

-The \emph{matching complex} of a graph $G$, denoted $M(G)$, is a simplicial complex with vertices given by the edges of $G$ and the faces given by matchings contained in $G$, where a \emph{matching} is a collection of pairwise disjoint edges of $G$.
+Let $G$ be a simple graph without isolated vertices with vertex set $V(G)$ and edge set $E(G)$.
+The \emph{matching complex} of a graph $G$, denoted $M(G)$, is a simplicial complex with vertices given by the edges of $G$ and faces given by matchings contained in $G$, where a \emph{matching} is a collection of pairwise disjoint edges of $G$.
 We denote an edge in $G$ as $\overline{e} \in E(G)$ and the corresponding vertex in the matching complex of $G$ as $e \in M(G)$; see Figure~\ref{fig:matchingcomp}.
-In this paper, we will study matching complexes of polygonal line tilings and caterpillar graphs.
-We will make use of the fact that the matching complex of a graph $G$ is the same as the {\em independence complex} of the {\em line graph} of $G$.
-The {\em independence complex} of a graph $G$ is the simplicial complex with vertex set $V(G)$ and faces given by sets of pairwise non-adjacent vertices in $G$.
-The {\em line graph} $L(G)$ is the graph with vertex set $E(G)$ with two vertices in $L(G)$ adjacent if and only if the corresponding edges are incident in $G$.
+The study of matching complexes frequently makes use of the fact that the matching complex of a graph $G$ is the same as the {\em independence complex} of the {\em line graph} of $G$.
+The {\em independence complex} of a graph $G$, $\textrm{Ind}(G)$, is the simplicial complex with vertex set $V(G)$ and faces given by sets of pairwise non-adjacent vertices in $G$.
+The {\em line graph} $L(G)$ is the graph with vertex set $E(G)$ with two vertices in $L(G)$ adjacent if and only if the corresponding edges are incident in $G$, where two edges in a graph are \emph{incident} if they share a common vertex.

+We study matching complexes of polygonal line tilings and certain families of trees; namely, \em{caterpillar graphs} and \em{perfect binary trees}.
+We will detail our contributions in Section~\ref{sec:contributions}, but first we put our results in context by giving a brief overview of the matching complex literature.

 Matching complexes have a robust history and have been studied using both combinatorial and topological methods.
-In 1992, Bouc \cite{Bouc} introduced the matching complex of the complete graph $K_n$ in relation to the Brown complex, $\Delta(S_p(G))$ and the Quillen complex, $\Delta(A_p(G))$, first studied in \cite{Brown1, Brown2, Quillen}.
-Here, $\Delta(P)$ is the order complex of a poset $P$, $S_p(G)$ is the poset of non-trivial $p$-subgroups of a finite group $G$, and $A_p(G)$ is a subposet of $S_p(G)$ consisting of all nontrivial elementary abelian $p$-subgroups of $G$.
-In this paper, Bouc determined how the representation of the symmetric group on the homology of $M(K_n)$ decomposes into irreducible representations.
-An immediate consequence of this theorem is a combinatorial formula for the Betti numbers of $M(K_n)$.
+In 1992, Bouc \cite{Bouc} introduced the matching complex of the complete graph $K_n$ in relation to the Brown complex and the Quillen complex~\cite{Brown1, Brown2, Quillen}.
 Bouc's results were the start of an extensive study of the full matching complex, $M(K_n)$, which has interesting applications (see \cite{Michelle}).
-For example, an application to the representation theory of the symmetric group $S_n$ includes giving a representation theoretic interpretation of one of Littlewood's symmetric function identities.
-Most of the results about the matching complex $M(K_n)$ have analogues for the {\em chessboard complex}, $M(K_{m,n})$.
-First introduced in Garst's thesis \cite{Peter}, the chessboard complex aided in the analysis of Tits coset complexes.